orbforge/orb-docs/docs/install-orb/android.md

 When you first open the app, you'll be presented with several onboarding screens.

-1. **Welcome**: Create an account or sign in by tapping "Sign In," or skip to continue.
+1. **Welcome**: Create an account or sign in by tapping "Sign In", or skip to continue.
 2. **Location Access**: Location modal to describe the app's use of location data.
 3. **Allow Notifications**: Optional but recommended for alerts about network issues.